kjell/mcn-2020-git-haiku/index.md

-Mountain-rose petals
+Poverty's child -
-spare my little buzzing friends
+thoughts come - and there is loneliness;
-Since there is no rice
+Bush-clover petals